sutoiku/puffin/docs/Vector Database.md

 # Vector Database

-PuffinDB is turning [DuckDB](https://duckdb.org/) into a full-blown vector database with the following features:
+PuffinDB is turning [DuckDB](https://duckdb.org/) into a next-generation vector database with the following features:

 - Storage of very large vectors on data lakes such as [Iceberg](https://iceberg.apache.org/), [Delta Lake](https://delta.io/), and [Hudi](https://hudi.apache.org/).
 - Support for the [Lance](https://github.com/eto-ai/lance) file format